Multi-messenger astronomy

-Multi-messenger astronomy is astronomy based on the coordinated observation and interpretation of disparate "messenger" signals.
-Interplanetary probes can visit objects within the Solar System, but beyond that, information must rely on "extrasolar messengers".
-The four extrasolar messengers are electromagnetic radiation, gravitational waves, neutrinos, and cosmic rays.
-They are created by different astrophysical processes, and thus reveal different information about their sources.
+Multi-messenger astronomy is the coordinated observation and interpretation of multiple signals received from the same astronomical event.
+Many types of cosmological events involve complex interactions between a variety of astrophysical processes, each of which may independently emit signals of a characteristic "messenger" type: electromagnetic radiation (including infrared, visible light and X-rays), gravitational waves, neutrinos, and cosmic rays.
+When received on Earth, identifying that disparate observations were generated by the same source can allow for improved reconstruction or a better understanding of the event, and reveals more information about the source.

-The main multi-messenger sources outside the heliosphere are expected to be compact binary pairs (black holes and neutron stars), supernovae, irregular neutron stars, gamma-ray bursts, active galactic nuclei, and relativistic jets.
+The main multi-messenger sources outside the heliosphere are: compact binary pairs (black holes and neutron stars), supernovae, irregular neutron stars, gamma-ray bursts, active galactic nuclei, and relativistic jets.
 The table below lists several types of events and expected messengers.